-CHAIRWOMAN MILLER AND MEMBERS OF THE SUBCOMMITTEE, thank you for welcoming me here today to share with you information about the U.S. Immigration and Customs Enforcement (ICE) of the Department of Homeland Security's efforts in worksite enforcement and how we are investigating and prosecuting employers that hire illegal aliens.
+CHAIRMAN JOHNSON AND MEMBERS OF THE SUBCOMMITTEE, it is an honor for me to appear before you today to share U.S. Immigration and Customs Enforcement's (ICE's) perspective on worksite enforcement and how ICE investigates and prosecutes employers engaged in the hiring of illegal aliens.